libexpat/libexpat/expat/README.md

 ### b) Building with CMake

-The CMake build system is still *experimental* and will replace the primary build system based on GNU Autotools at some point when it is ready.
+The CMake build system is still *experimental* and may replace the primary build system based on GNU Autotools at some point when it is ready.